IGDA-LocSIG/louandu/README.md

 # Installation

 * Clone into folder
-* Open from browser and fill out startup information,
+* Open from browser and fill out startup information (caveat: it will delete old tables with the same name, so DO A BACKUP [as you should ususally do])
 * use!

 :)